 You also need to file a T1 return, including if you:

-• Have to make Canada Pension Plan (CPP) payments on earnings
+- Need to make Canada Pension Plan (CPP) contributions

-• Received a demand from the government to file a return
+- Received a request from the Canada Revenue Agency (CRA) to file

 It’s recommended that you speak to an accountant or tax-filing advisor to ensure that you file the correct type of return.